31 companies hiring for sci-tech roles in Ireland this year

 Deloitte

-The global audit and assurance, consulting, financial advisory, risk advisory and tax services company is recruiting in Dublin, Belfast and Cork.
+The global audit and assurance, consulting, financial advisory, risk advisory and tax services company is recruiting in Dublin, Belfast, Galway and Cork.

 Dun & Bradstreet